modicio/modicio/README.md

 > :birthday: **An experimental Java wrapper is available as a direct framework member!
 Documentation can be found [here](https://github.com/modicio/modicio/wiki/Getting-Started).**

+> :ambulance: **As of right now, modicio is a scientific prototype and under frequent refactoring, so please refrain from using it in production yet.
+Stable releases will be marked accordingly.**

 # modicio

 A framework for entity modelling and management at runtime based on eternal subspace instances (ESI).